 Making Sense of Santa Fe’s Soldiers’ Monument: Part Six

-What then should be done with the monument?
+What then should be done with remains of Santa Fe’s half-destroyed obelisk, hidden behind a plywood box in the center of the plaza?
 Should it be restored, or should it be removed altogether, once and for all?

-Arguing in favor of restoration is the monument’s historical status.
+Applying these standards to the Soldiers’ Monument, the first factor to be considered is the monument’s historical status.
 The Soldiers’ Monument has occupied a prominent place on the Santa Fe Plaza for over 150 years.
 It marks the very center of the city of Santa Fe as granted by the United States Congress in 1900.
 It features in innumerable photographs, paintings, events, songs, and commemorations spanning Santa Fe’s history from the territorial period through the present.
 It is the centerpiece of the plaza that was designated as a National Historic Landmark in 1960.
+This factor thus weighs in favor of restoration.

-On the other hand, for the entire time the monument has stood on the Plaza, it has displayed a message that valorizes as heroes those who waged a violent war to conquer the native inhabitants of New Mexico.
+On the other hand, for the entire time the obelisk has stood on the Plaza, it has also displayed a message that valorizes as heroes those who waged a violent war to conquer New Mexico’s native inhabitants.
 That “savage” may have been at one time a term of art to refer to Navajos, Apaches, Comanches and Utes, and not Pueblos, in no way softens this objectively racist language.
 Moreover, few if any would understand the word “savage” to be so limited.
-When John Gaw Meem said of the monument, “Crude as it is, it is a reminder of our history, just as the Indians have reminders of theirs,”[1] he inadvertently expressed the unavoidable truth that the monument embodies a conception of some undefined “us” who is separate and apart from “the Indians.”
-It is indisputable that it would be a violation of our democratic principles to erect such a message in the very heart of the city – literally the public square – if such a monument were to be proposed today.
+When John Gaw Meem said that the monument “is a reminder of our history, just as the Indians have reminders of theirs,”[1] he inadvertently expressed the unavoidable truth that the monument conveys the message that “Indians” are not true members of “our” community.
+This message of exclusion is contrary to Santa Fe’s commitment to ensuring a community that is inclusive, safe, and welcoming to all its residents and visitors.
+It is indisputable that it would be a violation of our most fundamental values and democratic principles to erect such a message in the very heart of the city – literally the public square – if a monument with this message were to be proposed today.
+This factor, then, weighs strongly against restoration.

-Removal of the monument, however, does not necessarily require that no vestige remain behind.
+Additionally, relocation of the existing monument does not require that no vestige remain behind.
 In ancient Rome, monuments to disgraced public figures were removed and destroyed in a practice called “damnatio memoriae” or “condemnation of memory.”[4]
 These acts of destruction were not simply cathartic, but “created a void which ‘call[ed] attention to itself;’ these manufactured absences became monuments to both the removed statue and the events that led to its removal.”
 The purpose was to “reset the political landscape, not by drowning the people’s consciousness in Lethe’s stream, but instead by reshaping the narrative of the past.”[5]

 [1] Oliver La Farge, “Meaning of monument often overlooked,” Santa Fe New Mexican, July 27, 1973.